-If there’s one thing that New Yorker’s like to do, it’s shop.
-From the world famous luxury retailers of Madison Avenue to the swanky boutiques of Soho, there’s something for every taste and style.
-Here is look at some of the best neighborhoods to find things to fill your closets—and maybe pick up a few gifts as well.
+If there’s one thing that New Yorkers like to do, it is a shop.
+From the world-famous luxury retailers of Madison Avenue to the expensive boutiques of Soho; there’s something for every taste and style.
+Here is a look at some of the best neighborhoods to find things to fill your closet; maybe pick up a few gifts as well.

-And for major brands and chains for staples like jeans and sweaters, you can find nationwide chains around the city, although there seems to be an abundance of them in the crowed Midtown area.
+And for significant brands and chains for staples like jeans and sweaters; you can find nationwide chains around the city, although there seems to be an abundance of them in the crowded Midtown area.